Destinei1/EntertainmentLeadGen/README.md

 ---

 ## 🙏 Special Thanks
 A very special thanks to my friends in music, whose vision, creativity, and passion for building meaningful community inspired this project.
 Your idea sparked a full data-engineering ecosystem — thank you for trusting me to bring this to life.

+Last but not least, I want to thank myself.
+Without my passion and resilience, none of this was possible.
 ---

 ## 📬 Contact